 The resident’s 11/15/2015 The Story of My Fall documents of the resident “was getting up from recliner back to bed” and that the “alarm was not on the resident.”
 A Certified Nursing Assistant (CNA) providing the resident care stated that “the alarm was not in place as was supposed to be.”

 The facility’s fall prevention intervention stated that the resident “was to have a personal alarm on at all times.”
 A Licensed Practical Nurse (LPN) providing the resident care stated that the resident fell on 11/15/2015 and “did not have the alarm on.”
 The state investigator also noted that there was no documentation of the resident’s “ability or inability to safely use the electrical recliner.”

 Pontiac Illinois Nursing Home Abuse Lawyers

-If your loved one was the victim of abuse, mistreatment or neglect while residing as a patient at Good Samaritan Pontiac, contact the Rosenfeld Injury Lawyers law firm now.
+If your loved one was the victim of abuse, mistreatment or neglect while residing as a patient at Good Samaritan Pontiac, contact the Rosenfeld Injury Lawyers LLC law firm now.
 Our Pontiac law firm can provide various options to obtain financial recompense and legal representation on your behalf to hold those responsible for causing your loved one harm both and legally accountable.

 We encourage you to contact our Livingston County elder abuse law offices by calling (888) 424-5757 today to schedule your free, comprehensive case evaluation.
 Make no payment upfront for our legal fees which are paid only after we have successfully resolved your case by winning at trial or negotiating an acceptable out of court settlement on your behalf.
 All private information your family shares with our law offices remains confidential.